 We believe that practical experience is a vital part of legal training.
 In fact, we are the only law school in Australia that requires all students complete a work placement (legal internship) as part of their law degree.
 At UOW, a legal internship is not simply ‘work experience’, it is an important learning tool that gives you an opportunity to apply your legal knowledge to real life situations.

 You can learn from the talented staff at our research centres by taking an elective in their areas of expertise.
-Staff from the Australian National Centre for Ocean Resources and Security (ANCORS) and the Legal Intersections Research Centre (LIRC) teach specialist subjects to our undergraduate students.
+Staff from the Australian National Centre for Ocean Resources and Security (ANCORS), the Legal Intersections Research Centre (LIRC) and the Transnational Law and Policy Centre teach specialist subjects to our undergraduate students.

 Teaching across multiple campus locations and holding the position of Senior Academic Leader at UOW's South Western Sydney campus, students thrive from her high level of expertise and passion for education.Dr Niamh Kinchin Senior Lecturer & Senior Academic Leader at the UOW South Western Sydney Campus